 When looking for a job, try career centers and info desks at universities first, as the faculties should have contacts in a variety of industries.
 You can also ask your friends, classmates, local students, or teachers.
 Besides, you can start your search through the job portals or contact directly someone from a chosen company.
 After graduation, all international alumni have free access to the labor market.

-Most popular job portals in the Czech Republic are:
+Most popular czech job portals are:

 It is usual to send an e-mail to a potential employer; phone calls are not normally preferred.
 You should send a CV together with a cover letter.
 Be prepared for an interview.